Etochang/ObsidianVault/Interview Prep/SU2025/AGNFEI/The DevOps Essentials - The Handbook.md

 - managing configuration of all servers as a state encapsulated in code on a particular server
 - identify the state of infrastructure

+## Monitoring in DevOps

+- Supports frequent deployments and quick response to problems
+- Collect system metrics
+- represent data in a presentable manner
+- real time monitoring and notifications
+- assists in troubleshooting
+- collects lots of data during outage
+-

 ---
 # *References*